-By Roblimo from Slashdot's gonna-take-you-higher department
+By Soulskill from Slashdot's fighting-fire-with-free-gasoline department

-By timothy from Slashdot's popular-delusions department
+By Soulskill from Slashdot's live-free-or-die department

-By Soulskill from Slashdot's or-at-least-a-phone-of-middling-intelligence department
+By Soulskill from Slashdot's eliminating-those-choices-that-confuse-your-pretty-little-head department

 An anonymous reader writes: According to a Wall Street Journal report (paywalled) Apple is in negotiations with media companies to develop an online TV service.
 The service will include a bundle of roughly 25 channels, so less popular channels will have a very difficult time fighting for a spot.
 Most major networks should be present, although NBC's participation is dubious because of its ties to Comcast, which would be in direct competition with Apple's service.
 "If Apple can offer a comprehensive, albeit slimmed-down, bundle for $30 to $40 a month, that could force distributors to cut prices or eat into margins to retain subscribers.
 At Comcast, for example, average video revenue per user should be about $79.45 in 2015, according to UBS.
 Meanwhile, its programming costs per average subscriber should be about $39.60.
 Those costs may need to rise.
 That roughly 50% gross margin looks vulnerable."Read Replies (0)

 writes: When NVIDIA announced its GeForce GTX TITAN X at GTC, no one was surprised that it'd be faster than the company's previous top-end card, the GTX 980.
 But what did impress many is that the company said the card would sport a staggering 12GB of VRAM.
 As Techgage found, pushing that 12GB is an exercise in patience — you really have to go out of your way to come even close.

 Additional reviews available at PC Perspective